tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 -------------------
 Description:
 ------------
 [**CoreMinder**](http://www.coreminder.com/chat.html) is Microsoft HK gold partner in providing Dynamic CRM and O365 enterprise & e-commerce integrated solutions to small and medium size companies.
 Its Chat management is an add-on solution for retailers, which integrates Dynamics CRM and social app (FaceBook, WeChat).
-It allows retailers' customers to communicate with the Human Sale Agent and their CRM system at the back-end will capture all these conversation, and therefore the cases can be followed up closely.
-They see the opportunity to adopt Micrsoft BotFramework, Cognitive Services to provide 24x7 instant customer respond and product recommendation to enhace their Dynamic CRM platfrom solution.
+It allows retailers' customers to communicate with the Human Sale Agent and their CRM system at the back-end, and therefore the cases can be followed up closely.
+They see the opportunity to adopt Micrsoft BotFramework, Cognitive Services to provide 24x7 instant customer respond and product recommendation to enhace their Dynamic CRM platform value.

 This is the team that was involved with the project:
 -   William Dam – Microsoft, Technical Evangelist